-Afropolitanism is significantly impacting various sectors of cultural expression, including literature, visual arts, fashion, and music.
-Artists who identify as Afropolitan draws from their diverse cultural experiences to create works that are rich in cultural amalgamation.
+Afropolitanism significantly impacts various sectors of cultural expression, including literature, visual arts, fashion, and music.
+Artists who identify as Afropolitan draw from their diverse cultural experiences to create works rich in cultural amalgamation.
 This fusion of influences enriches global cultural landscapes and contributes to a more holistic representation of the African diaspora.

 Influencing Policy and Global Cooperation

 The insights of Afropolitans are influencing policy and promoting cooperation on a global scale.
 As individuals with direct migration experience, they offer a unique perspective on this pressing global issue.
 Their contributions help inform migration, multiculturalism, and international citizenship policies, fostering greater understanding and cooperation between nations.

 Embracing Technological and Cultural Hybridity

 Afropolitans are comfortable within the intersection of their multiple identities, freely traversing geographical and cultural borders.
 As citizens of this globalised era, they are aptly suited to integrate modern technology with traditional practices, facilitating new ways of communication and connection.
 They exemplify a dynamic synthesis of old and new, the local and global, forging a unique path in the global narrative.

 The emergence of Afropolitanism has had a significant impact on the arts, contributing to a more nuanced representation of Africa and its diaspora.
 Afropolitan artists and writers engage with various themes, including identity, migration, and the experiences of living between different cultural worlds.
 Their work is often characterised by a creative fusion of styles and influences, reflecting the diverse cultural landscapes that they navigate.